Xevion/history-of-robotics/README.md

 ## About

-This is a school project, not meant to be a literal article or historically accurate recollection of the Sojourner and Spirit rovers.
+This is a school project, so I urge you to rely on your own research for topics like this, don't take this as a super accurate take on the history of NASA's Sojourner & Spirit rovers.

 ## GitHub Pages Deployment